 The currency in the game is divided into two categories: Guilders and Kingsguilders.
-Guilders are the basic earnings you get from completing quests, defeating enemies and selling items.
-Kingsguilders will be what you earn via the residents or the citizens of your Kingdom once Evermore has reached a certain level of reputation.
+Guilders are the basic earnings you get from completing quests, defeating enemies, and selling items.
+Kingsguilders will be what you earn via the residents or the citizens of your Kingdom once Evermore has reached a certain reputation level.

 Both of these currencies will shape up your experience greatly.
 For more on the in-game currencies in the game, be sure to check out our Money Guide.

 The more citizens your Kingdom holds, the more earnings you can collect.
 These citizens can be acquired after completing side-quests and story missions.
 You can check out the link for more information!

 Start Exploring Only After Chapter 4

 There’s a lot for you to learn in the world of Ni No Kuni 2, but most of the systems in the game won’t be accessible until you finish chapter 4.
 So, don’t go out and start grinding the game from the get-go.
 Play through the first four chapters of the campaign and then feel free to do so

 Trip Doors and Save Points